INTERNSHIPS

 Sealaska interns work with supportive teams to work on meaningful projects and provide new perspectives.
 You will be able to apply your education through practical experience in the field and business environment.

 At Sealaska, you’ll have opportunities to explore your career interests, grow your professional skills, and connect with the unique and vibrant cultures of the Tlingit, Haida and Tsimshian people.
 You will spend the summer with peers who share an Alaska Native heritage, learning from each other and building a community as you venture into your careers.
-Sealaska internships are offered with our companies and teams as well as partner organizations like Tlingit & Haida, McKinley Management, APCM, and Huna Totem.
+Sealaska internships are offered with our companies and teams as well as partner organizations like Tlingit & Haida, Ecotrust, and Huna Totem.
 Each summer, internships include Land Stewardship and Environmental Science, Engineering and Technology, Culture and Social Work, and Business.

 Sealaska Summer Intern Program